-The International Space Station with a crew of three on board flies high and fast over the Galley Head Lighthouse near Rosscarbery, in west Cork, Ireland as the bright planets Jupiter and Saturn shine brightly just below.
+The International Space Station flies high and fast over the Galley Head Lighthouse near Rosscarbery, in west Cork, Ireland as the bright planets Jupiter and Saturn shine brightly just below.

 Galley Head Lighthouse was built in 1875, during the heyday of lighthouse building.
 When Galley Head was first constructed, it was the most powerful lighthouse light in the world.

 The lighthouse’s lantern, dome and 21-metre tower are still painted white, just as they were in the 19th century.

 The lighthouse was converted to electric operation in 1969 and automated in 1979.

 For unframed prints, all prints include a white border around the photograph that will be signed and inscribed by Cian.
 Your print will order will be Giclee printed on 189gsm matte photo paper using local printers in Cork City, Ireland.

 For framed prints, the print size selected will be the size of the photo itself.
 The actual size of the frame will be larger than the dimensions displayed.